litebird/litebird_sim/docs/source/scanning.rst

-To compute the pointing information for a detector, the quaternions computed through the call to :meth:`.Simulation.generate_bore2ecl_quaternions` are not enough, as they only tell how to convert a vector from the *boresight* reference frame to the Ecliptic reference frame.
-We need another quaternion that tells how to convert from the reference frame of the detector to that of the boresight.
+To compute the pointing information for a detector, the quaternions computed through the call to :meth:`.Simulation.generate_spin2ecl_quaternions` are not enough, as they only tell how to convert a vector from the *spin axis* reference frame to the Ecliptic reference frame.
+We need two more quaternions that tell how to convert from the reference frame of the detector to that of the spin axis:

+1. The first quaternion describes how the detector reference frame (with the `z` axis aligned with the main axis of the radiation pattern) can be converted to the reference frame of the focal plane (with the `z` axis aligned with the boresight).
 This information is included in the IMO and is properly initialized if you call :meth:`.Detector.from_imo`.
 If you do not specify any quaternion, the constructor for :class:`.Detector` will assume that the detector is looking at the boresight, and it will thus use the quaternion :math:`(0 0 0 1)`; this is the case of the simple example we presented above.

+2. The second quaternion describes how to convert the reference frame of the focal plane (with the `z` axis aligned with the boresight) to the reference frame of the spacecraft (where the `z` axis is aligned with its spin axis).
+This quaternion is stored in the field ``bore2spin_quat`` of the class :class:`.Instrument`.

 The LiteBIRD Simulation Framework recomputes the orientation of the spacecraft with a regular spacing in time (the default is one minute).